Common Closing Mistakes Home Sellers Should Avoid in Central Florida

 Delaying Required Repairs or Leaving Them Unfinished

 If you agreed to repairs during inspections, leaving them incomplete can delay closing or trigger buyer credits you didn’t plan for.
+Buyers seeing agree-upon repairs undone could back out of the deal, or in fact, sue for breach of contract.

 Failing to Secure Payoff Information